fanyucui/fanyucui.github.io/_pages/about.md

 ---

 I am a Ph.D.
 Student in the Biostatistics Department at Columbia University.
 Prior to this, I was fortunate to be advised by [Carlos Cinelli](https://carloscinelli.com/) and received my M.S. in Statistics at the University of Washington, Seattle.
 I was also fortunate to be mentored by [Kimberly Sellers](http://www.kimflaggsellers.com) and earned my B.A. in Mathematics and Economics at Georgetown University.

+My research interests include causal inference, causal discovery, and applications to biomedical sciences such as statistical genetics and precision medicine.